winter-code/Simple-DRF-React-Blog/README.md

 # Simple-DRF-React-Blog

-Fork the repo and clone it in your local machine.
+Fork the repo and clone it in your machine.
 ## Django-setup
 ```
 virtualenv env